DogFingerStudios/NoEscape-Docs/NoEscape-WorldStory.md

   - Northern coast borders the northern Westvoid Ocean, and is mostly rocky and inhospitable.
   - Eastern coast borders the Virelich Ocean.
   - Southern border is mountainous and borders Southmoa and Bibi Shirif
+  - In the north, a group of islands known as **The Riftlands** act as a resting point for ships traveling to Velu.
+North of The Riftlands **The Far Riftlands**, more commonly called **The Farlands**.
+Even further north, the **Noxoch Isle** marks the edge of the known northern territory.

 #### Port Sable
 - Duvessa's main maritime city.